RESEARCH IN THE OKONJIMA NATURE RESERVE

 In the last decades, rehabilitation has been a growing trend, with huge efforts being funneled into various programmes.
 However, there is little scientific data and follow up which assesses if this is a worthwhile strategy in the fight for conservation of wildlife.

-In an attempt to rectify this, AfriCat incorporated follow-up and analysis of data into their Cheetah Rehabilitaton Project.
-Alongside the more ‘obvious’ aim of rehabilitating captive cheetahs to the wild, the project provides the means by which that can be assessed.
+In an attempt to rectify this, AfriCat incorporated follow-up and analysis of data into their cheetah rehabilitation project.
+Alongside the more ‘obvious’ aim of rehabilitating captive cheetahs to the wild, the project provided the means by which that can be assessed.

 Rehabilitating animals who have been in captivity for any length of time is a complicated process.
-Either orphaned or removed from the wild at an early age, many of AfriCat’s captive cheetahs are inexperienced in hunting, despite it being instinctive, and this renders them vulnerable when released.
-Hence the strategy for release is multipronged, and requires patience.
+Either orphaned or removed from the wild at an early age, Cats released ranged from 10 months old to 8 years of age.
+Many of AfriCat’s captive cheetahs are inexperienced in hunting, despite it being instinctive, and this renders them vulnerable when released.
+Hence the strategy for release was multipronged, and required patience.

-Data has been collected since 2010 on the success, or otherwise, of their Rehabilitation Programme…. analysis of which has enabled strategic decisions to be made re methodology, and, generally, to assess the worth of using rehabilitation as a tool in conserving wild populations of cheetah.
+Data have been collected since 2000 on the success of the rehabilitation programme and which enabled to make strategic decisions regarding the methodology, and, generally, to assess the worth of using rehabilitation as a tool in conserving wild populations of cheetah.

 COLLABORATIVE CHEETAH STUDIES